-Between sunrise and sunset seven days a week and the conservatory is open between 10.30am and 3.30pm week days and from dawn to dusk Saturday to Sunday and public holidays.
+The Garden is open between sunrise and sunset seven days a week and the conservatory is open between 10.30am and 3.30pm all week days and from dawn to dusk Saturday to Sunday and on public holidays.

-Blessington, Tennyson, Dickens and Herbert Streets.
+Garden is accessed via Blessington, Tennyson, Dickens and Herbert Streets St Kilda.
 If locked in after closing there is a turnstile exit into Herbert Street.

-96 tram to the Acland Street/Barkly Street junction and walk along Blessington Street or 67 tram to Brighton Road/Mozart Street junction and walk along Mozart Street.
+Tram - 96 tram to the Acland Street / Barkly Street junction and walk along Blessington Street or the 67 tram to Brighton Road / Mozart Street junction and walk along Mozart Street.

 Download the Travel Smart Map of Port Phillip

-Toilets with disabled access, conservatory, playground, giant chessboard and chess tables, gazebo, pond, glasshouse, Ecocentre
+Toilets with disabled access, conservatory, glasshouse, rotunda, playground, giant chessboard and chess tables, ornamental pond, Eco Centre.

 The site of the St Kilda Botanical Gardens were established in the 1800's.
 The municipal council petitioned the Department of Lands and Survey to make this segment of land bordered by Dickens Street, Tennyson Street and Blessington Street a Botanic Garden.
 The gardens were formally established in 1859 when a boundary fence was erected.
 By 1907 significant donations of money and plant material had led to the establishment of a rosary, extensive flower beds and a nursery.
 Exotic forest trees were planted during the 1870s and Australian species were included in 1932.